orbisius/orbisius-child-theme-creator/readme.txt

 == Frequently Asked Questions ==

+= How to change Child thme screenshot? = currently, only via ftp.

 = How to use this plugin? =
 Just install the plugin and activate it.
 Then go to Admin > Appearance > Orbisius Child Theme Creator.
 Then click on a theme and the plugin will create a child theme for you.